 The Little Book of Common Sense Investing – John C. Bogle

 John Bogle paved the way for investors today to make market returns without paying huge fees.
-In this book, he walks through the simple and effective strategy to help you manage your own investments successfully
+In this book, he walks through a simple and effective strategy to help you manage your own investments successfully

 A Random Walk Down Wall Street – Burton Malkiel

 Burton Malkiel gives a detailed overview of the ins and outs of investing.
 For those interested in learning more, it’s a great read.
-Plus, Malkiel hints at the most effective investing strategy through the book: index investing.
+Plus, Malkiel hints at the most effective investment strategy through the book: index investing.